kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

    excited by research than I am learning frameworks in programming, or anything like that.
 It was absolutely worth it for me and I plan to become a member and attend as many events as I can.

+ - I have been splitting my time in between learning about the Linux kernel, some Haskell, an ACM wiki project (I made my first edit last week!), the NASA project and at MSRI.
+The research community at MSRI really resonated with me.
+I'm excited to return next week!

   ## Notes from Mathematicians having a discussion during one of the scheduled breaks